Heinenen/discourse-typst/README.md

 # TODO
 - [x] don't replace code block when rendering
     - [ ] nicer styling
+    - [ ] handle very large documents: make zoomable and scrollable
     - [ ] configurable
         - [ ] maybe with user option to show/copy the source code from context menu
 - [ ] add loading animation if rendering is taking longer
-- [ ] loading anumation if comiler takes longer to download
+- [ ] add loading animation if comiler takes longer to download
 - [ ] multiple output formats
     - [ ] optionally with multiple wasm file to not bloat the main one
     - [ ] way to download PDF file